ultimate-pa/hanfor/documentation/docs/references/patterns/MinDurationPattern.md

 ### MinDurationPattern After
 ```
-After "Q", it is always the case that once "R" becomes satisfied, it holds for at least "5" time units
+After "Q", it is always the case that "R" holds for at least "5" time units
 ```

 ```